quickbrownfox319/quickbrownfox319.github.io/_posts/2020-11-11-intro-scapy.md

            info      = 'MySSID'
 ```

 Here, we created a packet `beacon_pkt` where we appended each layer necessary to create a valid packet with a backslash. `RadioTap()` is the header your wireless card will fill out for you regarding physical properties like the channel. `Dot11()` is where we put information needed about who the reciever is, and who the sender is.
-In this case for beacon frames, `addr1` is the receiver/destination address and is set as the broadcast address, `ff:ff:ff:ff:ff:ff`. `addr2` is the transmitter/source address, which I set as `aa:bb:cc:dd:ee:ff`, but you can use any other MAC address you'd like. `addr3` is the BSSID, which is essentially the network address.
+In this case([^2]), for beacon frames, `addr1` is the receiver/destination address and is set as the broadcast address, `ff:ff:ff:ff:ff:ff`. `addr2` is the transmitter/source address, which I set as `aa:bb:cc:dd:ee:ff`, but you can use any other MAC address you'd like. `addr3` is the BSSID, which is essentially the network address.
 Then we append `Dot11Beacon()` to designate that this is a management frame beacon packet.
-Finally, we add the `Dot11Elt()`, or the Dot11 element with an ID of SSID, or 0[^2].
+Finally, we add the `Dot11Elt()`, or the Dot11 element with an ID of SSID, or 0([^3]).
 We are now ready to send the packet!

 ```python
 >>> sendp(beacon_pkt, iface="wlan0mon")